 Tomography, also known as 3-D mammography, uses low-dose X-rays to take a series of pictures from different angles.
 These are put together to make a mini-movie, as well as a two-dimensional conventional mammogram.
 The low X-ray dose is similar to that of a conventional mammogram, but the information obtained is much more detailed.

 A specialist breast radiologist interprets the images, and in consultation with a breast physician or breast surgeon, will make a recommendation for ultrasound imaging or an alternative follow-up.

-It adds valuable information about clinical or mammographic findings and is a very sensitive screening test, particularly if the breast tissue is mammographically dense or the patient is at increased risk of breast cancer.
+Breast ultrasound is done by our skilled breast sonographers.
+Ultrasound is a very sensitive test, adding valuable information, particularly if the breast tissue is dense or the woman has an increased risk of developing breast cancer.

-Ultrasound is generally used to complement the mammogram findings.
-However, ultrasound may be the first test for younger patients, or those that are pregnant or breast feeding.
+Ultrasound is generally used after a mammogram.
+However, it might be the first test for younger, pregnant or breast-feeding women.